Keto Raspberry No-Bake Cheesecake

 What makes this recipe different?

 - Make the raspberry sauce.
-Combine frozen or fresh raspberries in a sauce pan with sugar-free sweetener and lemon zest.
-Once thicken, push it through a fine mesh strainer to remove the pulp and seeds, leaving behinds a delicious raspberry sauce.
-Any berry can be used in the recipe.
-Blackberries, blueberries, huckleberries, snozberries… you can even make a strawberry sauce!
+Combine frozen or fresh raspberries in a saucepan with sugar-free sweetener and lemon zest.
+Once thickened, push it through a fine mesh strainer to remove the pulp and seeds.
+You’ll end up with about 2/3 cup of smooth puree.
+Any berry works here.
+I’ve done blackberries and blueberries, and you could make a strawberry version like the sauce on my keto strawberry cake.

 Raspberry Sauce Ingredients